 Swiggy: Smell our dishes before you place an order.

-b) A Mental Health – Well Being app that uses Face and Voice recognition to detect human emotions, the state of mind, and suggests them what to do next, to make them feel better or automatically reach out for professional help, if needed.
+b) A Mental Health – Well Being is an app that uses Face and Voice recognition to detect human emotions, the state of mind, and suggests what to do next, to make them feel better or automatically reach out for professional help if needed.